cran/gameR/README.md

 2. Please avoid trademarked names for palette names.
-I am not entirely sure how far the [CRAN policy](https://cran.r-project.org/web/packages/policies.html) extends when it comes to trademarked names but I would rather not risk running afoul of CRAN policy.
+I am not entirely sure how far the [CRAN policy](https://cran.r-project.org/web/packages/policies.html) extends when it comes to trademarked names, but I would rather not risk running afoul of CRAN policy.

 ### Adding a New Palette to the gameR Palette List